nunet/device-management-service/README.md

 To request tokens for participating in the testnet, please go to [did.nunet.io](https://did.nunet.io) and submit the did you generated along with your gitlab username and an email address to receive the token.
 It's highly recommended that you use a Ledger hardware wallet for your keys.

-3. **Use the NuNet granted token to authorize public and deployment behavior invocations in the public network**
+3. **Use the NuNet granted token to authorize public behavior invocations in the public network**

 3.1 **Add the provide anchor to your personal context**